(Pocket-lint) - There is no shortage of streaming services available, and yet still, Warner Media is launching one called HBO Max.

 - Made for Love: A 10-episode, half-hour, straight-to-series adaptation based on the tragicomic novel of the same name by Alissa Nutting, also from Somerville and directed by SJ Clarkson.

 - Gremlins: An animated series from Warner Bros Animation and Amblin Entertainment based on the original movie.

 HBO plans to launch 31 Max Originals series.
 So, when combined with HBO series, that means there will be 69 original shows on HBO Max in its first year.
 Half of them, reportedly, will be targeted at a young adult audience,

 Other movies and shows

 There will be shows and movies from the DC Universe, Cartoon Network, Adult Swim, Boomerang, Warner Bros, New Line Cinema, TNT, TBS, and more.
-All 236 episodes of Friends will even be available on HBO Max, as will hit series like The Fresh Prince of Bel-Air and Riverdale spin-off Katy Keene.
-In fact, HBO Max will be the exclusive streaming home for The CW starting in autumn 2019.
+All 236 episodes of Friends are set to be available on HBO Max, as are hit series like The Fresh Prince of Bel-Air and Riverdale spin-off Katy Keene.
+In fact, HBO Max is the exclusive streaming home for The CW.

 Because HBO Max offers a selection of DC Universe content, you'll get access to a new DC Entertainment series, called Batwoman, and more.
 Arrow and Riverdale producer Greg Berlanti is also working on new DC Comics-related titles, Green Lantern and Strange Adventures.

 Even Adult Swim and Looney Tunes will be available.